diverse-project/tuxart/README.md

 # Welcome to TuxArt

+The **goal** of TuxArt is to create as many different [Tux](https://en.wikipedia.org/wiki/Tux_(mascot)) as possible configuration files of the Linux kernel.
+![tux grid](tuxart/examples/TuxFamily.png)

+## Context
 The first question you might ask if you are not familiar with Linux is what is Tux?
 Well basically [Tux](https://en.wikipedia.org/wiki/Tux_(mascot)) (link to the wiki) is a penguin and the official mascot of the Linux kernel.

-## Context
 The Linux kernel contains over 15000 configuration options, most of them take 3 different value (yes, no or module).
 So theorically there are 3^15000 possible configuration files of the Linux kernel.
-The **goal** of tuxart is to create as many different Tuxes as possible configuration files.

-![tux grid](tuxart/examples/TuxFamily.png)

 This program will fetch for your running Kernel's configuration file and then generate an unique Tux based on the current active configurations on your kernel.